Wojak Finance (WOJ) Price Reaches $0.0010 on Top Exchanges

-Wojak Finance (WOJ) traded up 1.6% against the US dollar during the 1-day period ending at 9:00 AM E.T. on September 10th.
-In the last seven days, Wojak Finance has traded 2.9% lower against the US dollar.
-Wojak Finance has a market cap of $4.74 million and $409.95 worth of Wojak Finance was traded on exchanges in the last 24 hours.
-One Wojak Finance token can currently be bought for $0.0010 or 0.00000002 BTC on popular cryptocurrency exchanges.
+Wojak Finance (WOJ) traded down 5% against the U.S. dollar during the 24-hour period ending at 11:00 AM Eastern on September 16th.
+Wojak Finance has a total market cap of $4.96 million and approximately $530.96 worth of Wojak Finance was traded on exchanges in the last 24 hours.
+Over the last week, Wojak Finance has traded up 6.8% against the U.S. dollar.
+One Wojak Finance token can now be purchased for approximately $0.0010 or 0.00000002 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.